alan-turing-institute/data-safe-haven/docs/safe_haven_webapp_user_guide.md

-* **The Dataset Provider** - Representative of the organisation who provided the dataset under analysis.
+* **Dataset Provider** - A representative of the organisation who provided the dataset under analysis.
 The Dataset Provider will designate a single representative contact to liaise with the Investigator, authorised to certify sharing of datasets with the researchers.